-Two families of non-pulmonate snail taxa in UT are the prosobranch snails in the family Hydrobiidae with two main genera, Fluminicola sp. (pebblesnails) and Pyrgulopsis sp. (springsnails) and the heterobranch family, Valvatidae which includes one genus, Valvata spp. (valve snails).
+Two families of non-pulmonate snail taxa in UT are the prosobranch snails in the family Hydrobiidae with two main genera, Fluminicola (pebblesnails) and Pyrgulopsis (springsnails) and two smaller genera, Colligyrus and Tryonia; and the heterobranch family, Valvatidae which includes one genus, Valvata (valve snails).
 The distribution and status of these taxa are also poorly known, however these are known to occur or have occurred in tributaries of the Great Salt Lake, including the Jordan River drainage.

-Historical Records of unionid and non-pulmonate mollusks in the Jordan River drainage
+Historical Records of Unionoida and non-pulmonate mollusks in the Jordan River drainage

-Several unionid and non-pulmonate mollusk genera have been reported in the Jordan River.
-These include Anodonta (Family Unionidae), Margaritifera (Family Margaritiferidae), Fluminicola (Family Hydrobiidae), Pyrgulopsis (Family Hydrobiidae), and Valvata (Family Valvatidae).
-The unionid Gonidea angulata is also included in this report because it has the remote potential to exist in the area.
+Several Unionoida and non-pulmonate mollusk genera have been reported in the Jordan River area.
+These include Anodonta (Family Unionidae), Margaritifera (Family Margaritiferidae), Fluminicola (Family Hydrobiidae), Pyrgulopsis (Family Hydrobiidae), Colligyrus (Family Hydrobiidae), Tryonia (Family Hydrobiidae), and Valvata (Family Valvatidae).
+The unionid species Gonidea angulata is also included in this report because it has the remote potential to exist in the area.
 A brief description of these taxa and their reported distribution in UT and the Jordan River drainage area follows.

-UNIONID MUSSELS
+UNIONOIDA MUSSELS